What’s wrong with deficit spending?

-Petersburg, Virginia is currently in a budget crisis.
+Petersburg, Virginia experienced a budget crisis in 2016.
 “This city of 32,000 just south of Richmond is facing a financial crisis unusual for fiscally conservative Virginia — or any state.
 In at least the past four years, the city spent all of its reserves and then kept spending money it didn’t have.
 It took out short-term loans based on anticipated tax revenue to keep paying bills.

 When the loans ran out, it stopped paying.
 Some fire and rescue equipment has been repossessed.
 The city trash hauler is threatening to stop pickup.
 And lenders will not give Petersburg any more loans.”
 Source: https://www.washingtonpost.com/local/virginia-politics/city-on-the-brink-petersburg-cant-pay-its-bills-and-time-is-running-out/2016/09/04/9327c962-6ef9-11e6-8533-6b0b0ded0253_story.html?utm_term=.094f181b9ab9

 And here is an example of a state in financial crisis.
 “Illinois is on the verge of becoming America's first state with a junk credit rating.
 The financial mess is the inevitable result of spending more on pensions and services than the state could afford -- then covering it up with reckless budget tricks.

 After decades of historic mismanagement, Illinois is now grappling with $15 billion of unpaid bills and an unthinkable quarter-trillion dollars owed to public employees when they retire.